Remote Campus Information

 College nurses are available by appointment for phone or email advice and referrals to community resources as needed.
 College nurses will offer remote health and wellness educational offerings throughout the semester along with virtual health fairs.

 College athletic competition is continuing, following all county, California Community College Athletic Association, and Big 8 Conference safety protocols.
 Spectators are allowed at outdoor events.
 Spectators are also allowed at indoor events with proof of vaccination or a negative COVID test within 72 hours.

 Yes, restrictions on travel have been lifted.

-Limited college facilities are open to students and employees during the spring 2022 semester.
+Limited college facilities are open to students and employees.